kgjerde/corporaexplorer/README.md

 **corporaexplorer** contains three functions:

-1.  `prepare_data()` converts a data frame to a ‘corporaexplorerobject’.
+1.  `prepare_data()` converts a data frame to a “corporaexplorerobject”.
-2.  `run_corpus_explorer()` runs the package’s core feature, a Shiny app for fast and flexible exploration of a ‘corporaexplorerobject’.
+2.  `run_corpus_explorer()` runs the package’s core feature, a Shiny app for fast and flexible exploration of a “corporaexplorerobject”.
-3.  `run_document_extractor()` runs a Shiny app for simple retrieval/extraction of documents from a ‘corporaexplorerobject’ in a reading-friendly format.
+3.  `run_document_extractor()` runs a Shiny app for simple retrieval/extraction of documents from a “corporaexplorerobject” in a reading-friendly format.

 ## 1\.
 Prepare data for the Shiny apps